• Skip to primary navigation

 What you need is about $5-$10 of sculpting clay tools:

-You can use these to "shave" the areas that are white in you image.
+You can use these carving tools to "shave" the areas that are white in your image.

 Same concept as before, but instead of cutting through the pumpkin, carve ½" - 1" deep & scoop away the pumpkin flesh as evenly as you can!